TeamRedDragon/RedDragon-Nutritious-Noms/README.md

 This mod runs on vanilla Minecraft without any mod dependencies! 👍

 Keep in mind that this mod does require the [Fabric mod loader](https://fabricmc.net/use/).
-Please check the [Fabric documentation](https://fabricmc.net/wiki/install) for more details.
+Please check [Installing Fabric](https://fabricmc.net/wiki/install) for more details.

 # Installation